harvard-lil/capstone/capstone/capweb/templates/trends_docs.md

 keyboard icon and the mortarboard icon) above the graph.
 These are affected by the [customize display settings](#customize-display) in the same way the graph is.

-**important: smoothing does not simply flatten the curve, it changes the values of the each data point.
-Pleae see the [Smoothing](#setting-smoothing) section for more information.**
+**important: smoothing does not simply flatten the curve; it changes the values of the each data point.
+Please see the [Smoothing](#setting-smoothing) section for more information.**